Adithya1530/Student-Management-System/README.md

 This Student Management System project serves as a foundational example of building a full-stack web application using Java technologies.
 It combines JSP for the frontend, Servlets for backend processing, and Hibernate for efficient database interaction.
-Ideal for beginners looking to understand database integration and full CRUD operations in Java web development and can later move on to Spring Framework
+Ideal for beginners looking to understand database integration and full CRUD operations in Java web development and can later move on to Spring Framework.